 About how long will it take an average reader to read your article?

 If you’d like a more accurate result there is a Google Extension called Reading Time that can help you estimate.

 Paste a link to the image you would like used for this article.
-Make sure that the image is not copyrighted and that the dimensions of the image are at a minimum 1050 pixels wide and 355 pixels tall.
+Make sure that the image is not copyrighted and that the dimensions of the image are 445 pixels wide and 355 pixels tall.
 If you need to crop your image you could use https://www.photopea.com/ to make it correct size.

 Here is where you provide the content of your article.
 If there are images you wish to use in your content, remember to paste the link to the image as we are not able to download the image if you paste that in your document.
 If you are at all familiar with Markdown, please use that format to create your content.

 To keep a high-quality level of articles in Thrive we have defined special prerequisites an article should meet before it gets accepted for review.
 Please, read the dedicated article and make sure your submission meets those requirements.
 Submissions that fail to pass initial screening according to the described requirements will be not accepted for review.

 Additionally to the listed requirement above applied screening will check your submissions meets the following criteria: